chazzka/clanekforest/clanek.md

 Figure X shows the binary tree diagram created during the learning phase.
 The nodes are representing ranges now.
 By counting the levels of the created tree, we can observe that the max_depth was exactly 5.
-However, in the plot Figure X we can see the postcomputed values of pathlengths.
+However, in the plot Figure X we can see the post-computed values of pathlengths.

 ```mermaid